Electric Vehicle Concepts 50 year electric conversion time line

 1990 Chevy S10 truck

 The early small trucks were very poplar electric lead battery conversions.
-The Nissan"s trucks were available in the 1960's.
+The little Nissan trucks were available in the 1960's.
+Carrying the batteries in the bed made them dangerous.

 959 Porsche fiberglass kit car body on a 911 Porsche.